soulripper13/cozylife_local/README.md

 1. **Check the device discovery log** to see which DPIDs were detected
 2. **Look for warning messages** like:
-   - `⚠️  ON/OFF only - no dimming/color capabilities detected` - Device appears as simple switch
-   - `⚠️  No switch entities created` - Expected switch DPIDs not found
+   - `Failed to query DPID list from device` - The integration could reach the device, but could not get its capability list
+   - `does not support switch entities` - The device was classified as something other than a supported switch/outlet
+   - `has no supported sensor DPIDs` - The integration identified the device, but there is no implemented entity mapping for its reported DPIDs

 3. **Share your logs** when reporting issues on GitHub:
-   - Copy the device discovery box from your logs
+   - Copy the device discovery lines from your logs
    - Include the DPID list and detected capabilities
    - This helps developers add support for your specific device model